lf94/Epifaneia/README.md

 ## Usage

-Modify `wgsl.js` to your needs.
-For each new project, you should clone this file, as each project will have different needs.
+Create a copy of `template.wgsl.js` and modify to your needs.
+For each new project, you should copy this file, as each project will have different needs.
 You can remove or add the needed functions / shapes, resulting in the most optimal WGSL outputs.

 I suggest saving files with the naming scheme "my-thing.wgsl.js".
 This conveys very clearly what the file contains.